taufardh/kode/pages/index.md

 permalink: /
 ---

-# THIS IS MY HOMEPAGE
+# THIS IS A HOMEPAGE

 ##  Features
 * Highly customizable, content-oriented with The Matrix style